revbayes/RevGadgets/inst/developers_guide.md

 ```
 ## Unit Testing and GitHub

-Please be sure to do all development using the Development branch of RevGadgets.
-We will occasionally merge the Development and Master branches for new releases.
 When you push to GitHub, GitHub will automatically run a series of tests on the updated package.
 This include running our designed tests using `testthat`, but also includes checks of package  compatibility, appropriate documention, etc. This will ensure that any changes to the development branch do not break basic package functionality.

 If have any questions about these recommendations or are hesitant about pushing to the development branch, feel free to contact the developers for additional guidance.